EduardTadevosyan/churn_model/readme.md

-# Customer Churn Prediction with Machine Learning
+# Customer Churn Prediction with Machine Learning in Python

 This project focuses on building a machine learning model to predict customer churn for a telecommunications company.
 By identifying customers likely to leave, the model helps businesses take proactive steps to improve customer retention.